Chee Dale Walk

 Base map generated by OpenOrienteeringMap (created by Oliver O'Brien).
 OpenOrienteering map is supported by British Orienteering.

 IMPORTANT The route through Chee Dale is very rough in places, and involves some easy scrambling up and down rock steps.
 Even on flat sections, the polished limestone rock can be extremely slippery, especially when coated in mud.
-After prolonged, heavy rain, it may not be possible to complete this walk at all.
-The River Wye can rise, flooding the stepping stones, and may also cover short sections of the river bank.
-In such conditions, you should choose a different walk.
+After prolonged, heavy rain, it may not be possible to complete this walk at all (see "Bad weather alternative" below).

 Stage 1: Topley Pike layby to East end of Chee Dale

-1. After you've parked in Topley Pike layby, take a look over the low stone wall before you start walking.
+1. After you've parked in Chee Dale layby, take a look over the low stone wall before you start walking.
 There's a great view from here down to Blackwell Mill cottages, nestled by the River Wye.
 You'll be passing by the cottages fairly soon.
+Also take a look at the information board about the Wye Valley Nature Reserves.

 Head to the top end of the layby, then along the grass for a few metres, and go through a small wooden gate in the stone wall.
-A fingerpost points to "Monsal Trail, Chee Tor & Dale", and a Derbyshire Wildlife Trust information board marks your entry into the Chee Dale Nature Reserve.
-Pass an "Erosion Control" sign on your left, and follow the narrow, earthy concession footpath—mostly on the level—for about 100 metres.
+A fingerpost points to "Monsal Trail, Chee Tor & Dale".
+Pass an "Erosion Control" sign on your left, and follow the narrow, earthy concession footpath – mostly on the level – for about 100 metres.
 The path then starts to descend into the narrow valley visible ahead (with a few steps built into the track).

 4. Pass through the gate (the post sports a marker for the "Pennine Bridleway", and the gate fastener is extended to make it easier for horse riders to operate), passing across the bridge over the Monsal Trail (the disused railway below), then bear left at the trees.